ShashiKiranMR/CS-7641-ML-Project/README.md

 #### Image-based Classification via Neural Network

-We trained a neural network (NN) for acceptance prediction, which inputs the subsampled image of a paper’s PDF and outputs a binary prediction of whether the paper is accepted.
+We trained a Convolutional neural network (CNN) for acceptance prediction, which inputs the sub-sampled image of a paper’s PDF and outputs a binary prediction of whether the paper is accepted.
 As a starter, we picked arXiv’s machine learning papers as our dataset, which has 3940 papers for training and 205 for testing.

-In addition to the subsampling, we also normalize the dataset to 0 mean and 1 standard variance.
+In addition to the sub-sampling, we also normalize the dataset to 0 mean and 1 standard variance.
 We used the pre-trained ResNet-18 by PyTorch and changed the last fully connected layer to a new one with only 2 output units.
 We fine-tuned all layers with our training dataset in 50 epochs via SGD with learning rate=0.001, momentum = 0.9, weight decay = 0.01, and we decayed the learning rate by a factor of 0.1 every 10 epochs.

 We twisted our loss function to combat the label-imbalance issue in our data because most papers presented on arXiv are likely to be rejected (by their indented conferences).
 To prevent the classifier from blindly skewing to one label, namely, rejection, we set weights of each label in our loss function equal to the inverse of their ratio in the training dataset.